pachyderm/docs/content/2.3.x/getting-started/local-installation.md

 - **JupyterLab Mount Extension** allows you to experiment and explore your data, then build your pipelines' code from your familiar Notebooks.
 - **Console** helps you visualize your DAGs (Directed Acyclic Graphs), monitor your pipeline executions, access your logs, and troubleshoot while your pipelines are running.

-!!!
-Warning
+{{% notice warning %}}
 - A local installation is **not designed to be a production
 environment**.
 It is meant to help you learn and experiment quickly with Pachyderm.
 - A local installation is designed for a **single-node cluster**.
 This cluster uses local storage on disk and does not create
 Persistent Volumes (PVs).
 If you want to deploy a production multi-node
 cluster, follow the instructions for your cloud provider or on-prem
 installation as described in [Deploy Pachyderm](../../deploy-manage/deploy/).
 New Kubernetes nodes cannot be added to this single-node cluster.
+{{% /notice %}}

 Pachyderm uses `Helm` for all deployments.

 !!!
 Attention